 - U.S. citizen, U.S. national, or resident alien expecting citizenship by the date of the award

-- Applicants must be pursing education in the state Missouri or a previous Veterans United Immersion intern
+- Applicants must be pursuing education in the state of Missouri or a previous Veterans United Immersion intern

 - Preference will be given to:

 - First-generation students